aytacyaman/trail/README.md

-# trail
+# trial
-this repo is for trail
+this repo is for trial